 A family participating in the FSS program may request an interim disbursement of escrow funds.
-The FSS Coordinator and the Rental Assistance Program Supervisor will review interim disbursement requests and submit a recommendation to the Housing Manager.
+The FSS Case Manager and the Rental Assistance Program Supervisor will review interim disbursement requests and submit a recommendation to the Housing Manager.
 The Housing Manager will make the final decision on all interim disbursement requests according to regulations and this Action Plan.

-The HACN will inform the family in writing within fourteen (14) calendar days of the approval or disapproval of the interim disbursement request.
+The HACN will inform the family in writing within 14 calendar days of the approval or disapproval of the interim disbursement request.

 Families denied an interim disbursement may request an Informal Hearing to determine whether the decision was made in accordance with HUD regulations and the guidelines in this plan.
-The request for an Informal Hearing must be made in writing (or verbally if writing is not possible) within fourteen (14) calendar days of the date of notification of the decision to deny the interim disbursement.
+The request for an Informal Hearing must be made in writing within 14 calendar days of the date of notification of the decision to deny the interim disbursement.